nicholasjackson/demo-consul-service-mesh/kubernetes/traffic_splitting/README.md

 ```

 ### Configuring metadata
-For the `service-resolver` to include a service in a particular subset, Consul metadata is used.
+For the previous `service-resolver` to include a service in a particular subset, Consul MetaData is used.
-Configuring the metadata for the service in Consul's service catalog is done by using the K8s annotations, e.g.
+Configuring the metadata for the service in Consul`s service catalog is done by using the K8s annotations, e.g.

 ```
   template: